perturbing/CIP-1694-gov-tool/x509-cert-example/e2e.md

 ```bash
 cardano-cli query utxo --testnet-magic 42 --address $(cat coldLockScript.addr) --output-json | jq 'to_entries[] | select(.value.inlineDatum != null) | .value.inlineDatum.fields[] | .. | .bytes? | select(. == "fc6a114db76d31de585793749dcd6ad2d6c02a52ce9226820656bedd")'
 ```
-we see that the `jq` filter cannot find the key of child 4 in the datum, it has been removed.
+We see that the `jq` filter cannot find the key of child 4 in the datum, it has been removed.

-> **Note:** The above transaction is not completly "unilateral", as the orchesrator needed to sign the transaction.
-In this example this is just a practicality, the child that resigned, could have funded the transaction on its own.
+> **Note:** The above transaction is not completely "unilateral", as the orchestrator needed to sign the transaction.
+In this example, this is just a practicality, the child who resigned, could have funded the transaction on its own.

 ## Insert or remove as membership role
-As the owner of the `Identity NFT`, the group in the membership role have full control over the UTxO that holds it.
+As the owner of the `Identity NFT`, the group in the membership role has full control over the UTxO that holds it.
 This means that they can do anything with it, which includes the removal and/or insertion of entries in the delegation role list.
-To demonstrate this, we will insert child 4 back in the list of delegetees (since we just removed that above).
+To demonstrate this, we will insert child 4 back into the list of delegates (since we just removed that above).
 This can be done via the following transaction
 ```bash
 cardano-cli conway transaction build --testnet-magic 42 \
  --tx-in "$(cardano-cli query utxo --address "$(cat orchestrator.addr)" --testnet-magic 42 --out-file /dev/stdout | jq -r 'keys[0]')" \